ballerina-attic/ballerina-www/website/two-column-pages/docs/learn.md

 ## Reference Documentation

-### Module and API Documentation

-The [API Documentation](/learn/api-docs/) describes the native functions in Ballerina that you can use in your programs.

 ### Language Specification

 The <a href="https://ballerina.io/learn/language-specification/0.990/">Language Specification</a> is the document that defines Ballerina programming language and will be useful to those who wish to understand, evaluate, or start using the language.